 Pros: There are patches of unmaintained grassy fields all over Orange County.
 Most likely nearby where you live.
 We will be the only ones in this location.

 Cons: You may want to bring bug spray if you are doing a field photo shoot.
 Mosquitos, ants, and spiders love tall un-mowed grass and may decide to join you.
 Snakes like it too so keep that in mind.

 I have been fortunate enough to take a friend’s photos in her bedroom and I thought it was such a personal touch to the image.
 You not only capture your family, but you are able to capture the place where you spend the most time.
 By choosing to have your photos taken at home you can get a more “lifestyle” type feels to your images.
 It is as though; you are living your everyday.

 Pros: Can Shoot mid- day.
 Comfort of your own home.

 If you decide to have the photos taken in your house, do a little homework.

 Light: Walk around your house.
 In what room do you want to have your photographs?
 Bedroom?
 Living room?
 Check and see when the light is best in that particular room, and consider the amount of light during the time of day you’ll have the photos taken.
 A room that faces east, while it may have a big window, may not have great light later in the day.
 This is important information for you to share with me.
 We want to be able to utilize the best light in your house.

-Clutter: I know you will clean your house before the I show up but take a look around the room and take out the distracting elements.
-These may include kleenex boxes, excess toys, and other knick-knacks that will detract from telling the story of your house.
-The more simple the surroundings, the more focus will be on you and your family.
+Clutter: I know you will clean your house before the I show up but look around the room and take out the distracting elements.
+These may include Kleenex boxes, excess toys, and other knick-knacks that will detract from telling the story of your house.
+The simpler the surroundings, the more focus will be on you and your family.